How to Prioritize Content Refreshes

 The fix is specific enough to assign

-You can name the likely edits: update stale examples, clarify the intro, add missing follow-up answers, improve internal links, or tighten weak sections.
+You can name the likely edits: update stale examples, clarify the intro, add missing follow-up answers, add source context, improve internal links, or tighten weak sections.

 The page has history or links worth preserving